Stablecoin Payment Reconciliation: USDC In, USDC Out, Fiat Books (2026)

 - Keep the policy consistent and documented for audit.

 Wag3s Ledger values each stablecoin payment in functional currency at transaction date, captures gas and platform fees as distinct events, applies an explicit peg-deviation policy, classifies the stablecoin position per its structure, and links payments to invoices and bills reconciled to the chain.
+Whether a particular stablecoin qualifies as a cash equivalent, and the FX and withholding treatment of a payment, remain accounting judgements; Ledger produces the valued, linked records to support the entity's accountant and auditor rather than decide those questions.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading